drclaw1394/perl-template-plex/README.md

     The top level items of the `$variables_hash` hash are aliased into the template using the key name (key names must be valid for a variable name for this to operate).
-This allows an element such as `$fields{name`}> to be directly accessible as `$name`.
+This allows an element such as `$fields{name`}> to be directly accessible as `$name` in the template and sub templates.

-    It also means any external modification of the items in `$variable_hash` will be visible in the template.
+    External modification of the items in `$variable_hash` will be visible in the template.
+This is thee primary mechanism change inputs for subsequent renders of the template.

     In addition, the `$variables_hash` itself is aliased to `%fields` variable (note the %) and directly usable in the template like a normal hash e.g.